wildabeast/appmaker/readme.md

 Each project is a website, and a node.js Express app as well.
 Projects can evolve into anything.

-The second core concept in NudgePad is the tool.
+The second core concept in NudgePad is the Tool.
 Makers work on their project in the browser by using Tools.
-Each tool is just HTML, CSS, and Javascript, that interacts with the user's projects files via some core APIs.
+Each tool is just HTML, CSS, and Javascript, that interacts with the user's project files via some core APIs.

 The third core concept in NudgePad is the Space language.
 As much as possible, we rely on Space to encode and store data.
 Over the long term this will create a lot of